UPPMAX/programming_formalisms/docs/project/issues.md

 Do the following in our student project:

-- Create an issue.
+- Create a test issue.
   In the text, write why you create that issue and what needs to be done
 - Assign yourself to the issue
 - Close the issue.
 In the text, write why you close that issue